GluuFederation/flex/docs/admin/admin-ui/auth-server-menu.md

 ## Clients

-The logged-in user with appropriate permissions can view, register, edit and delete OIDC clients on auth server using Admin UI.
+The logged-in user with appropriate permissions can view, register, edit and delete OIDC clients on auth server using Gluu Flex Admin UI.

 ![image](../../assets/admin-ui/client.png)

-The Client Metadata are as follows:
+The Client details are as follows:

 |Client fields|Description|
 |-------------|-----------|